Nickchapman3773/Uranium-Fever/README.md

 - Purchase Items on Display - Allows purchase of items directly off of shelves in shops, rather than bartering directly with vendors.
 Most mods included in Uranium Fever have items specifically placed and balanced for use with this mod.

 ## Comprehensive Overhauls
-- Functional Post Game Ending - Adds a fully functional post-game world to the game.
+- Functional Post Game Ending - Adds a fully functional, post-game world to the game.
 You will no longer be brought to the credits after beating the game.
 - MoreMojave - Adds many new, intense, and carefully balanced locations at sparser areas of the Mojave Wasteland.
 - Uncut Wastelands - Restores a massive amount of scenery, items, and NPCs that were patched out of the game following release.
 - The Living Desert - Adds hundreds of NPCs and scripted events to the Mojave Wasteland, further fleshing out the Fallout universe.